What You Will Find in This Post

-The 52 metre long Mirambeena Ferry has two decks and holds 74 vehicles.
+The 52 metre long Mirambeena Ferry has two decks holding 74 vehicles.
 It alternates on the Kettering to Roberts Point (Bruny Island) route with the Moongalba.

-The single floor Moongalba Ferry is 45.9 m and holds 30 vehicles.
+The single floor Moongalba Ferry is 45.9 m holding 30 vehicles.
 It alternates with the Mirambeena on the route.

 A trip on the Sealink Bruny Ferry is an integral part of driving to Bruny Island.

 - Sealink Bruny Ferry takes 15 minutes to cross the channel.

 - The ferry operates 7 days a week 365 days a year.

 - Do you need to book the Bruny Island Ferry?
 No it is not possible unless you’re local or do so daily.

 - On-line booking for all is in the pipeline but not available as at our publishing date.

 - Tickets are Open Return.